 At the beginning of the semester, the teacher candidates are assigned middle school mathematics content from the national mathematics education curriculum.
 They learn to design digital materials in order to improve their digital competencies.
 For example, Bubbl.us, Kahoot, Desmos, Geogebra.
 They prepare teaching materials for 6th grade students using the digital tools they learn about in the EDS206 related to the mathematics topic they were assigned.
 However, they design not only independent teaching and learning materials, but also instructional design models and so learn to integrate their digital materials into their ID models.

 For more information about EDS 206 please do not hesitate to contact me.

 The field of Artificial Intelligence is changing rapidly, and it can be difficult to keep up with the current situation.
 Here are some articles that we found when this blog post was published.

 Dr Bengi Birgili

 Research Assistant in the Mathematics Education Department at MEF University, Istanbul.

-Bengi Birgili is a research assistant in the Mathematics Education Department at MEF University, Istanbul.
+Dr Bengi Birgili is a research assistant in the Mathematics Education Department at MEF University, Istanbul.
 She experienced in research at the University of Vienna.
-She is currently a PhD candidate in the Department of Educational Sciences Curriculum and Instruction Program at Middle East Technical University (METU), Ankara.
+In 2022, she received her PhD from the Department of Educational Sciences Curriculum and Instruction Program at Middle East Technical University (METU), Ankara.
 Her research interests focus on curriculum development and evaluation, instructional design, in-class assessment.
 She received the Emerging Researchers Bursary Winners award at ECER 2017 for her paper titled “A Metacognitive Perspective to Open-Ended Questions vs. Multiple-Choice.”